 In utero, FOXG1 contributes to development of the telencephalon, a region of the embryonic brain that gives rise to structures including the cerebrum, the largest part of the brain.
 The cerebrum controls language, voluntary movement, learning, thinking, memory and sensory perception.

 With funding from the FOXG1 Research Foundation and National Institutes of Health, the Lees are seeking to further elucidate FOXG1’s role in human development.
-Their research has already answered one of the most pressing questions for families like their own: Does the FOXG1 gene remain active after children are born?
+Their research has already explored one of the most pressing questions for families like their own: Does the FOXG1 gene remain active after children are born?

 Any such treatment could be years away, but the Lees are working toward it.
 Their research explores a variety of questions: Will gene therapy work for FOXG1 syndrome, and if so, at what ages will treatment be effective?
 Will all patients benefit, or only some?
 Could there be other innovative therapeutic options for FOXG1 syndrome?